-On this day in 1973, former President Lyndon Baines Johnson dies in Johnson City, Texas, at the age of 64.
+On January 22, 1973, former President Lyndon Baines Johnson dies in Johnson City, Texas, at the age of 64.

 After leaving the White House in 1968, L.B.J. returned to his beloved home state, Texas, with his wife, Lady Bird Johnson, and immersed himself in the activity dearest to him: ranching.
 Although ostensibly retired, L.B.J. kept up a busy daily schedule reminiscent of his days in the White House.